Manoora, Queensland: Demographics

+In the 2021 census, Manoora had a population of 6,175 people with 24.4% describing their ancestry as English.
+This is followed by 22.8% describing their ancestry as Australian, 15.2% as Australian Aboriginal, and 13.6% as Torres Strait Islander.
+The largest ancestral proportion are Indigenous Australians at 28.8%.
+63.3% of Manoora residents were born in Australia, with the next highest countries of birth being Papua New Guinea (2.9%), New Zealand (2.8%), England (2.3%), Philippines (1.6%) and Japan (1.5%).
+The top languages spoken at home other than English are Creole (2.6%), Japanese (1.8%), Yumplatok-Torres Strait Creole (1.7%), Punjabi (0.8) and Mandarin (0.7%).

 Education

 Holy Spirit College is a private secondary (7-12) campus of the Holy Spirit College headquartered at Cooktown.
 It is operated by Cairns Catholic Education Services.
 The Manoora campus is at 13 Moignard Street (16.9233°S 145.7355°E).
 The school is specifically to provide support for disengaged and marginalised young people.
 It offers enrolment as a day student at the Manoora campus, but there are also boarding options at the Cooktown campus.

 There are no mainstream schools in Manoora.
 The nearest government primary schools are Cairns West State School in neighbouring Manunda to the south-east, Edge Hill State School in neighbouring Edge Hill to the north, and Whitfield State School in neighbouring Whitfield to the north-west.
 The nearest government secondary school is Trinity Bay State High School in neighbouring Manunda to the east.

 Amenities

 Piccones Village is a shopping centre on Pease Street (16.9114°S 145.7403°E).
 It is operated by the Piccones family, a four-generation family of retailers in Cairns.

-Pease Street contains the commercial centre in Manoora including a shopping centre, tavern and fast food franchise.